gary-crosby/asteroidattack/README.md

 The game aesthetics were inspired by early vector-based green monochrome video games.

-The game isn't perfect, it contains some sloppy/inefficient code, and it could use a few gameplay embellishments but it works.
+It was a quick build so the game contains some sloppy/inefficient code and it could use additional gameplay elements but it works.

 **You must run the game from a live server**.